Games & Quizzes

 /rəˈtərn/

 To come back after being away from somewhere.
-To hit something back to the other player or team.
+To put, bring, take, give, or send something back.

 /əˈfektəd/

 serious disagreement or argument.
-Arguments or struggles between two or more parties.
-To have opposite ideas; to disagree; To not match.
+Arguments or struggles between two or more parties. be incompatible.

 /ˈmembər/